wultra/ssl-pinning-android/README.md

 Certificate pinning is great for your app's security but at the same time, it requires care when deploying it to your customers.
-Be careful with the update parameters in `CertStoreConfiguration` serving for default the updates, namely with setting the frequencies of update.
+Be careful with the update parameters in `CertStoreConfiguration` serving for the default updates, namely with setting the frequencies of update.

 Sudden change of a certificate on a pinned domain is best resolved by utilizing a [global validation observer](#global-validation-observers).
 The observer is notified about validation failures.
-The app can then force update the fingerprints to resolve the failing TLS handshakes.
+The app can then force updating the fingerprints to resolve the failing TLS handshakes.

 Note that failed validation itself doesn't affect the stored fingerprints, update is necessary to make a change.